 - Massaging the painful areas helps in reducing the pain

-- Use of medications, analgesics (like acetaminophen, aspirin, ibuprofen, naproxen), anti-seizure drugs may be recommended, as painkillers and pain-relievers
+- Use of medications: Analgesics (such as acetaminophen, aspirin, ibuprofen, naproxen, etc.) and anti-seizure drugs may be recommended as painkillers and pain-relievers

-- Strong pain killers like Codeine or Tramadol could be used, when the pain is severe and unbearable
+- Strong pain killers, such as Codeine or Tramadol, may be used for severe and unbearable pain

 - Cognitive behavioral therapy: Talking with a healthcare counselor may help deal with stressful situations

-- Antipsychotic medicines, like neuroleptics to treat chronic pain resulting from Fibromyalgia
+- Antipsychotic medicines, such as neuroleptics, to treat chronic pain from Fibromyalgia

-- Relaxation techniques, like listening to music, use of dimly lit spaces, maintaining the room temperature to the optimum required
+- Use of certain relaxation techniques that may include listening to music, use of dimly lit spaces, maintaining the room temperature to the optimum required, etc.

-- Physiotherapy exercises, like massage will improve muscle stiffness/weakness
+- Physiotherapy exercises, such as massages, may help improve muscle stiffness/weakness

 - Acupuncture: A thin needle is inserted into certain points in the body to relieve pain